grimmpp/home-assistant-eltako/docs/gateways/readme.md

 # Gateways

 A gateway is the component which builds the bridge between Home Assistant and the EnOcean wireless network or the RS485 bus.
 The gateway listens to telegrams on the RS485 bus or in the wireless network and transfers them to Home Assistant.
-In Home Assistant the Eltako Integration can send telegram either into wireless network or directly on the RS485 bus dependent on the type of gateway (USB based connection or radio transmitter).
-Based on the delivered EnOcean telegrams the Eltako Integration can display the state of the actuators or send commands to change those states.
+In Home Assistant the ELTAKO Integration can send telegram either into wireless network or directly on the RS485 bus dependent on the type of gateway (USB based connection or radio transmitter).
+Based on the delivered EnOcean telegrams the ELTAKO Integration can display the state of the actuators or send commands to change those states.
 In Home Assistant gateways are also called hubs.

 > [!NOTE]
 > **A gateway does not have to be configured in a file.** Adding the integration
-> (*Settings &rarr; Devices & services &rarr; Add integration &rarr; Eltako*) detects what can be detected -
+> (*Settings &rarr; Devices & services &rarr; Add integration &rarr; ELTAKO*) detects what can be detected -
 > the serial ports are probed and LAN gateways which announce themselves via mDNS are picked up
 > ([plug & play](../plug-and-play/readme.md)).
 Everything else is added on the *Overview* page of the
 > [web ui](../web-ui/readme.md) with **"+ add gateway"**: type, serial port or host, id - the ports of a